- Fixed assets are comprised of high value, long-term use inventory, can cost $260,000 per hour in unplanned production downtime if mismanaged.

 Effective asset management solutions are vital to ensure worker safety in the mining and metals industry, in addition to the numerous operational benefits.
 Equipment such as dewatering, centrifugal and piston pumps must always be carefully monitored to avoid degradation.
 When repairs are needed, it’s crucial that managers have accurate, timely visibility into the availability of tools, equipment and spare parts.

-Modern ERP-connected asset tracking solutions can provide enormous value to organizations operating in singular and vertically integrated industries.
+Modern ERP-connected asset tracking solutions can provide enormous value to organizations operating in singular and vertically integrated industries across the supply chain.
 When it comes time to evaluate an asset tracking solution, look for the following criteria to maximize your new technology investment:

 Ideally, your new asset tracking solution should integrate into your IT ecosystem.
 Within this stack, it’s best to identify a solution that will not over-complicate your technical landscape.
 Pre-validated integration with business systems like your ERP – or multiple ERPs – that make use of your existing database is one way to simplify adoption and maintenance.